 When the purge or flushing counter approaches 5760 or 568181818, respectively, the "MACHINE ERROR 46" appears, and further purge or flushing operations are prohibited.
 Replace the ink absorber box and flushing box, and then reset their counters.
-(Refer to the next page for the reset procedure.)
+(Refer to the Chapter 7, Section 7.5 for the reset procedure.)